Low-lying zeros of L-functions for Quaternion Algebras: Non-vanishing of -functions

 and this proves Corollary \ref{coro:coro}.

 \textit{Remark.} The very definition of these proportions gives the for every $Q\geqslant 1$,

 This implies a lower bound for the non-vanishing proportion

-so that using the optimal choice of function $\phi$ as above, it yields for $\widehat{\phi}$ supported in $(-T_\phi, T_\phi)$
+so that using the optimal choice of function $\phi$ as above it yields, for $\widehat{\phi}$ supported in $(-T_\phi, T_\phi)$,

 providing a family of bounds depending on the function $\phi$.
-The bound on the support of the Fourier transform of $\widehat{\phi}$ by $2/3$ is too small to yield a nontrivial result on $p_0(Q)$, as well as to uniquely unveil the conjectural type of symmetry of the universal family of quaternion algebras.
-Enlarging the restricted support for the Fourier transform is expected to be a challenge since off-diagonal terms enter into account in the trace formula.
-Determining higher densities or similar statistics on the narrower families of automorphic representations of fixed sign are clues to go further in this direction.
+The bound on the support of the Fourier transform of $\widehat{\phi}$ by $2/3$ is too small to yield a nontrivial result on $p_0(Q)$.
+Enlarging the support for the Fourier transform is expected to be a challenge since off-diagonal terms enter into account in the trace formula.